 Hiking

 How dangerous is hiking Table Mountain?
 It’s safe as long as you keep to the set hiking trails.
 Table Mountain may look like an easy looking mountain to climb, but it still poses a delightful challenge for even the fittest mountaineer.
-There are a number of trails that will take you up to the plateau, while others will take you on more winding routes around the contour paths and along the Back Table to the Table Top.
+There are a number of trails that will take you up to the plateau, while others will take you on more winding routes around the contour paths and along with the Back Table to the Table Top.

 The most popular trek up is Platteklip Gorge near the Tafelberg Road, but this doesn’t make it the easiest.
-Then there’s Skeleton Gorge at Kirstenbosch Gardens, and typically the easiest route is to walk up the winding Constantia Nek Jeep Trail all the way along the Back Table.
+Then there’s Skeleton Gorge at Kirstenbosch Gardens, and typically the easiest route is to walk up the winding Constantia Nek Jeep Trail all the way along with the Back Table.

 Remember to always pack plenty of water and food when hiking up the mountain, and always inform someone of when and where you’ll be hiking.
 Give them a time you should be back by, and remember to hike in groups.
 Accidents can happen even in the safest looking places.
 The Table Mountain National Park emergency number is 0861 106 417.